JavaFundamentalsZT/jf-hw-intro/README.md

 [INFO] ------------------------------------------------------------------------
 [INFO] BUILD SUCCESS
 [INFO] ------------------------------------------------------------------------
-[INFO] Total time: 35.055s
+[INFO] Total time: 18.111s
-[INFO] Finished at: Wed Aug 27 17:12:51 EEST 2014
+[INFO] Finished at: Wed Aug 27 18:22:54 EEST 2014
-[INFO] Final Memory: 27M/120M
+[INFO] Final Memory: 26M/125M
 [INFO] ------------------------------------------------------------------------
 ```

-*Note:* Your GMail account and password are only used for sending the e-mail via Google SMTP server
+*Note:* Your e-mail account and password are only used for sending the e-mail via respective SMTP server
-and not stored anywhere.
+(encrypted channel) and not stored anywhere.
 Paranoid people can check out the source code of the Maven plugin here:
 https://code.google.com/p/fortysix/

 Submitting your assignment manually